donaljof/UD_P5_MachineLearning/README.md

 The purpose of the project is to identify persons of interest (POI's) within the Enron email corpus (May 7th 2015 version used [2]) combined with publicly avialable pay and share data.
 For each of 145 the manually identified POI's/non-POI's a set of descriptive features is associated with the person giving either financial or email information on the person in question.
-Using this financial and email information the aim is to create a classifer capable of correctly identifying persons of interest in this data set or a data set with the same features.
+Using this financial and email information the aim is to create a classifer capable of correctly identifying persons of interest in this data set that can be applied across the full enron corpus.

+In this project a machine learning classifer implemented using the Python package Scikit-Learn will be developed.
+The use of machine learning in this task allows a classification problem such as this to be completed programmatically with far less human input than manual idenification  of POIs and in a fraction of the time.
+A variety of supervised machine learning classifiers have been applied including Nieve Bayes, Support Vector Machines and Ensenmble methods.
+Naive Bayes was selected for its simplicity as an initial classifer and to get idea of an out of the box performance.
+Support vector machines classifier was used as it is a popular and well understood alghorith that works well with binary classification problems though the high feature count of this data set and low number of POIs proved to be an issue.
+SVM does not work well with heavly skewed classification populations and this proved a problem.
+Random Forest classifer was used to take advantage of the high number of possible features in the dataset and to leverage the power of an ensemble method.
+Linear Discriminant Analysis classifer was used with shrinkage applied to deal with the low training points relative to possible features.
+Based on the success of Naive Bayes and the assumed covariance of the data features (especially in the financial data).

+The data set provided contains 143 manually identified persons, if they are a person of interest (POI) or not (represente by a 1 or 0) and a selection of financial and emsil features shown below.

 financial features: ['salary', 'deferral_payments', 'total_payments', 'loan_advances', 'bonus', 'restricted_stock_deferred', 'deferred_income', 'total_stock_value', 'expenses', 'exercised_stock_options', 'other', 'long_term_incentive', 'restricted_stock', 'director_fees'] (all units are in US dollars)

 email features: ['to_messages', 'email_address', 'from_poi_to_this_person', 'from_messages', 'from_this_person_to_poi', 'shared_receipt_with_poi'] (units are generally number of emails messages; notable exception is ‘email_address’, which is a text string)

+There are a total of 146 data points of which 18 are identified as POI's and the rest are not.

 The main file for this project located in this repositry is poi_id.py  located in the final_project directory, this is the completed version of the classifier.
 Multiple steps in the learning process and alternative classifiers have been saved in the format poi_id_X.py to record attempted classifiers (and revert in event of dead end).